 This computer is a powerful tool designed to enhance your work and entertainment.
-To get the most out of your computer, read this chapter to learn about best practices after setup, fun things to do with your computer, and where to go to get more HP resources.
+To get the most out of your computer, read this chapter to learn about best practices after setup, and where to go to get more HP resources.